 Chiro, physio or massage?

 “Your body will whisper to you.
-If you don’t listen it will speak louder and eventually it will scream.
+If you don’t listen eventually it will scream.

 Chiropractor, physio or massage…What is right for you?

-I am asked this question a great deal and will answer it keeping in mind that there are many unique scopes of practice within each profession.
-I’ll answer it as a chiropractor who has spent 25 years in practice working with many health practitioners.
+I’m asked this question a great deal and will answer it keeping in mind that there are many unique scopes of practice within each profession, (and as a chiropractor who has spent 25 years working with many health practitioners).
 The goal is always maximum healing for the patient.

-Chiropractors focus on the alignment of the spine and functioning of the nerves.
-When areas of the spine are out of alignment, they interfere with the proper functioning of the nerves, leading to tension, pain and many different symptoms.
-Chiropractors remove this stress through gentle chiropractic adjustments allowing the body to heal without the use of drugs and surgery.
+Chiropractors focus on the alignment of the spine and proper functioning of the nerves.
+When areas of the spine are out of alignment, they interfere with the proper functioning of the nerves, leading to tension, pain and many health conditions.
+Chiropractors remove this stress through gentle chiropractic adjustments allowing the body to heal and release tension without the use of drugs or surgery.